osake/ATHENA/helpers/docs/README.md

 * organizationId - The organization that this document belongs to
 * title - The document title
-* type - The document type, available types are ARTICLE, FILE, LINK
+* type - The document type, available types are: article, file, link
-* permissionLevel - The permission level of the document: PUBLIC, PRIVATE, EXECUTIVE.
+* permissionLevel - The permission level of the document: public, private, executive.
 Note that these permissions are enforced in the client, not in Athena
 * isPublic - A boolean property marking this document as public
 * sharedWith - An array or organizationIds that this document is available to
 * description - A description of the document